Painting, refinishing and giving makeovers to furniture is so rewarding! Before & after furniture transformations are my favorite.

 By my guests anyway.

-My desk got a makeover too…. (with Chalk Paint)
+Our desk got a makeover too…. (with Old White Chalk Paint)

 And lastly, this $5 chair I found at the thrift store ….

-So there you have it.
-A small collection of some of my “Before & After” pieces.
+I hope you enjoyed this small collection of some of my old before & after furniture pieces.